 Applicants wishing to take the performance pathway, with the module Performance Project (MUSI42660) should be aware of the requirement to satisfy the following prerequisite:

-- We require evidence of standard at least equivalent to a strong 2:1 degree final year composition portfolio.
-A portfolio of at least two contrasting works of at least ten minutes total duration must be submitted to prove that the applicant is of the required level.
+- We require evidence of standard at least equivalent to a strong 2:1 degree final-year composition portfolio.
+A portfolio of two or three contrasting works of ten to 15 minutes total duration must be submitted to demonstrate that the applicant is of the required level.

-- We require evidence of standard at least equivalent to a strong 2:1 degree final year performance recital.
-A video recording of no less than 10 minutes must be submitted to prove that the applicant is of the required level.
+- We require evidence of standard at least equivalent to a strong 2:1 degree final-year performance recital.
+A video recording of between 10 and 12 minutes must be submitted to demonstrate that the applicant is of the required level.